-Sequoyah – A Cherokee Indiana Leader
+Sequoyah – A Cherokee Indian Leader

 Sequoyah (c.
 1770-1843), was the son of a Cherokee chief's daughter and a fur trader from